About the Regional Official Plan

 Since the fall of 2004, Regional staff have been collaborating with community groups, area municipalities, other agencies, and the general public to gain input on the development of the new ROP.
 A Municipal Working Group was established to provide an opportunity for collaboration amongst Area Municipalities, the Grand River Conservation Authority and Regional staff in the development of the first draft of the ROP.
 The outcome of this process fed into the policies that make up the ROP as adopted by Regional Council.
 For more information on what's been happening and what's next, see the Timeline section of this website.

 The ROP is a high-level policy document that contains goals, objectives and policies designed to move the Region of Waterloo towards achieving the ROP's vision for a sustainable and liveable region.
-This sustainable and liveable regional community is defined by a thriving, culturally-diverse population, a healthy environment, prosperous economy and outstanding quality of life for all regional residents.
+This sustainable and liveable regional community is defined by a thriving, culturally diverse population, a healthy environment, prosperous economy and outstanding quality of life for all regional residents.
 Read the full ROP document online.
+To view the ROP in map form, please visit the interactive mapping tool.

 The structure of the new ROP is as follows: